Cefalo/quick-meet/CONTRIBUTING.md

 ### Installation [chrome-extension]

+To test the chrome view without bundling the extension files, is by simply using the query param `chrome=true` in the url, ie - `localhost:3000?chrome=true`

 1. Copy the `.env.example` file as `.env.chrome` file in the `/client` dir and fill the required keys as mentioned earlier.
 2. Run `npm run build:chrome`
 3. Go to Chrome extensions and load the `client/build_chrome` folder.
 Note the extension id.